 - Track preventative maintenance on nets, guards, barriers, anchor points, etc.

-Fall protection failure prevention comes down to two key strategies:
+Prevention of fall protection failure comes down to two key strategies:

 - Ensure that physical fall protection safety measures (guards, PFAS, etc.) are in place and working properly.